Comparing Archer-Daniels-Midland (NYSE:ADM) & Yanglin Soybean (OTCMKTS:YSYB)

 |N/A

-Archer-Daniels-Midland has a consensus price target of $64.00, suggesting a potential upside of 10.33%.
-Given Archer-Daniels-Midland’s higher possible upside, analysts plainly believe Archer-Daniels-Midland is more favorable than Yanglin Soybean.
+Archer-Daniels-Midland presently has a consensus target price of $64.00, suggesting a potential upside of 10.33%.
+Given Archer-Daniels-Midland’s higher possible upside, equities analysts plainly believe Archer-Daniels-Midland is more favorable than Yanglin Soybean.

-This table compares Yanglin Soybean and Archer-Daniels-Midland’s net margins, return on equity and return on assets.

 Summary